(This section for my clients contains copies of newsletters, highlights of tax law changes, and other items)

 The IRS put together a document that discusses the most common contentions by tax protesters, and the legal basis proving their contentions false.
 I have uploaded this document to this website for your reading.

 If you are contemplating not filing returns or paying the tax based upon something you heard or read that allegedly exempts you from the process or tax system - or have not filed before now because of what you heard or read, I strongly recommend you read the IRS document hyperlinked below before you get into a serious situation that can adversely affect you and perhaps your family as well.
 Please share this web site information with any family, friends or work acquaintances for whom it will be meaningful.

 Here is the link to the IRS document.

 The IRS issued a notice in 2006 providing further information on this topic.
 Here is the link to Notice 06-31.

-If you have not filed all of your required returns, I recommend you engage the services of a tax resolution specialist to get them prepared and filed ASAP - and hopefully you will do this BEFORE the IRS comes after you.
+If you have not filed all of your required returns, I recommend you engage the services of a tax resolution specialist certified by a government agency as an EA, CPA or Attorney to get them prepared and filed ASAP - and hopefully you will do this BEFORE the IRS comes after you.
 In my several decades of IRS experience, I never heard or read about a prosecution of a taxpayer who came forward and voluntarily filed delinquent returns (before IRS contact) in their effort to get compliant with the tax laws.